 These poor landlords had to watch their dream of a steady, monthly income go down the drain.

 Landlords don’t lose money due to a lack of trying.
-These landlords:

 - Ran the ads

 - Got tenants in their rentals

 - Fixed problems

 - Seemed to do everything right.